Table of Contents[Hide][Show]

 Sugar Alcohols Contraindicated for Gut Healing Diets

 As discussed above, sugar alcohols like xylitol, erythritol, mannitol and sorbitol are incredibly detrimental to gut health.
 This is particularly true when used over extended periods of time.
-In recognition of this, healing protocols such as SCD, Autoimmune Paleo, and bone broth diet do not allow them.
+In recognition of this, healing protocols such as SCD, Autoimmune Paleo, and the bone broth diet do not allow them.

 Another effective protocol known as GAPS was developed by Natasha Campbell-McBride MD.
 It works to reverse a variety of autoimmune conditions including eczema, psoriasis, ADD/ADHD, autism, celiac disease, allergies, asthma, Crohn’s disease, ulcerative colitis, IBS, obsessive-compulsive disorder, depression, anxiety, rheumatoid arthritis, lupus, fibromyalgia, diabetes, cancer, and the list goes on.

 There is not enough information to confirm xylitol’s safety in pregnant and breastfeeding women, so they should not use it for medicinal purposes.
 Although some animal studies have shown tumor growth resulting from high doses of xylitol over long periods, more research is needed.